Department : Education

 2011 "I Shouldn't Be in This Class!": Perceptions of Proficient High School Graduates Enrolled in College Developmental English, by Tomko, Richard D., Ph.D., Seton Hall University, 2011, 374 pages; AAT 3472704

 2011 The Right Start for New Administrators.
 Northern Valley Schools Consortium.
 Presentation August 18, 2011.

 2011 The College Fear Factor: How Students and Professors Misunderstand One Another Book Review.
 Community College Review, January.
 2011.
 North Carolina State University.

 2011 Unofficial Dissertation Guide: Department of Educational Leadership, Management, and Policy.
 Seton Hall University.
 Contributor.

 2009-2010 The College Readiness Project: Barringer High School, Newark NJ Research Assistant

 2008 The College Readiness Project: West Side High School, Newark NJ Junior Research Assistant

-Dr. Tomko is married, has four young children, and dedicates his spare time volunteering as a coach for local recreation sports teams and the Boy Scouts of America.
+Dr. Tomko is married, has four young children, and dedicates his spare time volunteering as a coach for local recreation sports teams.